 Add in asparagus, pour in teriyaki sauce and toss everything to evenly coat.
 Serve warm over white or brown rice, garnish with sesame seeds if desired.

-Recipe source: Cooking Classy, adapted from my other teriyaki recipe
+- Recipe source: Cooking Classy, adapted from my Teriyaki Chicken Bowls recipe